juntao/arenztopia/content/news/Issue 20.md

 ## Obituary
 by Owen Miyazoi

 The guy in the famous Worsham Hand Soap commercial has died at the age of 88, Worsham announced.
 The man's name has not been released.
-The famous commercial aired from 1980 all the way up to 2013, and was veiwed over half a billion times.
+The famous commercial aired from 1980 all the way up to 2013, and was viewed over half a billion times.